The top 9 Aircall alternatives for 2026 and how they compare

 Pricing: Starts at $15 per user/month for the Standard plan.

-Strong native AI features | Can be complex to set up and navigate |
+Can be complex to set up and navigate

-Unified platform for multiple communication channels | Some advanced features are locked behind higher-tier plans |
+Some advanced features are locked behind higher-tier plans

 Aircall vs Dialpad

-Dialpad and Aircall are both cloud-based call center solutions with a range of similar features.
+Dialpad and Aircall are both cloud-based call centre solutions with a range of similar features.
 Key differences between the two include pricing structures, available integrations, and support options.While Dialpad offers more flexible pricing and native AI transcription, Aircall's ease of use and 200+ integrations make it a better fit for sales-driven teams.

 2. Talkdesk

-Talkdesk is a cloud-based contact center solution focused on enterprise-level customers.
+Talkdesk is a cloud-based contact centre solution focused on enterprise-level customers.
 It offers a comprehensive suite of tools for improving customer satisfaction and agent productivity.
 Its key differentiator is its emphasis on AI and automation for large-scale support operations, including workforce management and quality assurance tools.
 While powerful, its pricing and complexity may be prohibitive for smaller businesses.

 Key features:

-AI-powered agent assistance
+• AI-powered agent assistance

-Omnichannel routing (voice, email, chat, social)
+• Omnichannel routing (voice, email, chat, social)

-Workforce engagement management
+• Workforce engagement management

-Advanced reporting and analytics
+• Advanced reporting and analytics

 Integrations: 60+ integrations, with a strong focus on enterprise CRMs like Salesforce and Microsoft Dynamics.